 NCERT Solutions Class 10 English Chapter 8 – Free PDF Download

-NCERT Solutions for Class 10 English First Flight Chapter 8 consists of one prose – “Mijbil the Otter” and one poem – “Fog”.
+NCERT Solutions for Class 10 English First Flight Chapter 8 consists of one prose lesson – “Mijbil the Otter”, and one poem – “Fog”.
 The NCERT Solutions of Class 10 are written by our team of expert teachers to provide the best-in-class solutions for Class 10 students.

-The highly experienced faculty prepare the exercise wise solutions in a simple manner to assist students obtain a solid understanding of this unit and help them to answer the complex questions in the board exam effortlessly.
-For a strong grip on the themes covered in this chapter, students are recommended to make use of the NCERT Solutions.
-Free PDF of solutions can be accessed from the link which is enclosed below.
+The highly experienced faculty prepare the exercise-wise solutions in a simple manner to assist students in obtaining a solid understanding of this unit and help them to answer the complex questions in the board exam effortlessly.
+For a strong grip on the themes covered in this chapter, students are recommended to make use of NCERT Solutions.
+Free PDF of solutions can be accessed from the link, which is enclosed below.

 What ‘experiment’ did Maxwell think Camusfearna would be suitable for?

 Maxwell had travelled to Southern Iraq in 1956 and he fancied the idea of keeping an otter as a pet instead of a dog.
 He thought Camusfearna was surrounded by water that was a stone’s throw from its door.
 So, it would be an eminently suitable spot for this ‘experiment’.

 Why does he go to Basra?
 How long does he wait there, and why?